ahmedD67/dynamic-nanobrain-test-env/README.rst

 The main code package dynamicnanobrain contains subpackages.
-The core package contains files like ''networker.py'', ''time_marching.py'', while packages for specific applciations are available as well (like the bee simulator beesim).
+The core package contains files like ''networker.py'', ''time_marching.py'', while packages for specific applications are available as well (like the bee simulator beesim).
 Tutorials and tests (no tests yet) are located outside the main package.

 For a general introduction about the use of the package and how to create networks, see the files in tutorials.